Polkadot-Blockchain-Academy/pba-book/content/xcm/in-use/slides.md

 ## XCM configs

-The following are the parameters you need to decide before sending an XCM message:<br/><br/>
+The following are the parameters you need to decide before sending an XCM message:<br /><br />

 1. **Version number**: Check the XCM version on both recipient (Turing Network) and source (Moonriver) chains.
    Ensure their XCM versions are compatible.